 Rumors swirling around the real estate market could lead you to believe that the new construction home market is leveling off.
 It’s not.
-Even with lumber and labor shortages, the industry saw a 23% increase in approved permits for private properties, and 2022 points to an even better year for new home construction.
+Even with lumber and labor shortages, the industry saw a 23% increase in approved permits for private properties.
 If you find yourself asking “Is new construction a good investment?” we’re happy to guide you through the decision-making process.
 Keep reading for a list of helpful questions to find out if buying a new construction home vs existing home is right for you.

 #1: How Long Will You Stay In Your New Construction Home?